perera-svg/recomendation-system/osm-mining/README.md

 # OSM Mining for Sri Lanka Tourism Data

-A Node.js application that mines OpenStreetMap (OSM) data for tourism-related places in Sri Lanka using the Overpass API and converts it to GeoJSON format for MongoDB storage.
+A TypeScript Node.js application that mines OpenStreetMap (OSM) data for tourism-related places in Sri Lanka using the Overpass API and converts it to GeoJSON format for MongoDB storage.

 ## Features

 - 🗺️ Fetches tourism data from OpenStreetMap via Overpass API
 - 🔄 Converts OSM XML/JSON to GeoJSON using `osmtogeojson`
 - 💾 Stores data in MongoDB with geospatial indexing
+- 🐳 Docker Compose setup for MongoDB 8.0 with Mongo Express UI
+- 📝 Fully typed with TypeScript
 - 🔍 Supports various tourism-related categories:
   - Tourism (attractions, hotels, museums, viewpoints, etc.)
   - Amenities (restaurants, cafes, banks, etc.)